mromerog/Gaia-errors/README.rst

 Attribution
 -----------

-This code is provided by Merce Romero-Gomez - merce.romero at ub.edu, and Josep Manel Carrasco (UB).
+This code is provided by Merce Romero-Gomez - merce.romero at ub.edu, Josep Manel Carrasco and Roger Mor (UB).
 The new fit to the parallax error after commissioning have been provided by Rygl, Antoja, DeBruijne et al (2014).
 The rest of the astrometric errors follow the prescription as in the Gaia Science Performance Webpage (http://www.cosmos.esa.int/web/gaia/science-performance).
 The atmospheric parameters are implemented using the values as in Liu & Bailer-Jones (2012).
 The radial velocity error profile follows the same shape as in the Science Performance webpage and the new fit for the coefficients is attributed to M.Romero-Gomez, Oct.
 2014.